 Clinical trials are part of the cancer research process; they are safe and regulated research studies to determine if new cancer treatments are effective, or better than a current plan.
 Not only can trials lead to new discoveries and improve cancer care,

 Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer (immunotherapy or biotherapy).
 Trials also include targeted therapy or therapies using drugs to identify and attack the specific ovarian

 clinical trials at DF/BWCC.
 Detailed information about clinical trials is available from the

 NCI website.
 For nationally run clinical trials, please visit

 Clinical trial studies are underway at DF/BWCC using new drugs called PARP (poly-ADP-ribose polymerase) inhibitors, some of the more promising drugs for women with ovarian cancer, especially recurrent cases.
-PARP inhibitors are agents that do not allow the
+PARP inhibitors are agents that do not allow

-repair of DNA to occur.
+the repair of DNA to occur.
 They are particularly successful in women with a subtype of ovarian cancer called high-grade serous cancer and those women with BRCA mutations (germline mutations inherited from the parents).
-PARP inhibitors are now being combined
+PARP inhibitors are now being

-chemotherapy.
+from traditional chemotherapy.
 Various PARP inhibitors are available on clinical studies.